-The Company incurred business development expenses for the three month period ended March 31, 2017 of \$0.498M, compared to the three month period ended March 31, 2016 of \$0.171M.
-Costs incurred in the current quarter were higher due to new business development opportunities that are currently being progressed.
+The Company incurred business development expenses for the three month period ended September 30, 2017 of \$0.237M, compared to the three month period ended September 30, 2016 of \$0.299M.
+Prior period costs were higher primarily due to a write off of business development expenditure related to loans advanced to Central prior to Central being successful in securing a role in the redevelopment of Panguna.